Wuff

 I have quite a lot of vinyl records.
 I play them on a Rega Planar 3, a fairly high-end turntable.

 I'm not dogmatic about analog vs. digital.
-My well-recorded CDs sound great, though the loudness war means many are tiring to listen to.
+My well-recorded CDs sound great, though the loudness war means many CDs are tiring to listen to.
 And many of my vinyl records sound fantastic, though some are warped or have irritating pops.

 The thing about vinyl playback is the headroom for improvement is vast.
 Decent CD players sound very similar, but a better turntable solves real engineering problems and sounds much better than lesser turntables.